-- 3.1 Descriptions of Terms Specific to This Standard: - 3.1.1 defined wheel path traffic-traffic on surfaces, or specifically identifiable portions thereof, intended for defined linear traffic by vehicles with two primary axles and four primary load wheel contact points on the floor and with corresponding front and rear primary wheels in approximately the same wheel paths. - 3.1.2 levelness-described in two ways: the conformance of surface elevation data to the mean elevation of a test section (elevation conformance), and as the conformance of survey line slope to a specified slope (RMS levelness). - 3.1.2.1 elevation conformance-the percentage of surface elevation data, h_i , that lie within the tolerance specified from the mean elevation of a test section.
-The absolute value of the distance of all points, h_i , from the test section data mean is tested against the specification, dmax.
-Passing values are counted, and that total is divided by the aggregate quantity of elevation data points for the test section and percent passing is reported. - 3.1.2.2 RMS levelness-directionally dependent calculation of the RMS of the slopes of the least squares fit line through successive 15-ft long sections of a survey line, L. The RMS LV_L is compared with the specified surface slope and specified maximum deviation to determine compliance. - 3.1.3 Waviness Index Terms: - 3.1.3.1 chord length-the length of an imaginary straightedge (chord) joining the two end points at j and j + 2k.
-This length is equal to 2 ks (see Fig. 1) where the survey spacing s
+3.1 Descriptions of Terms Specific to This Standard:

+3.1.1 defined wheel path traffic-traffic on surfaces, or specifically identifiable portions thereof, intended for defined linear traffic by vehicles with two primary axles and four primary load wheel contact points on the floor and with corresponding front and rear primary wheels in approximately the same wheel paths.

+3.1.2 levelness-described in two ways: the conformance of surface elevation data to the mean elevation of a test section, elevation conformance; and as the conformance of survey line slope to a specified slope, RMS levelness.

+3.1.2.1 elevation conformance-the percentage of surface elevation data, h_i , that lie within the tolerance specified from the mean elevation of a test section from the mean elevation of all data within a test section.
+The absolute value of the distance of all points, h_i from the test section data mean is tested against the specification, dmax.
+Passing values are counted, and that total is divided by the aggregate quantity of elevation data points for the test section, and percent passing is reported.

+3.1.2.2 RMS levelness-directionally dependent calculation of the RMS of the slopes of the least squares fit line through successive 4.5-m long sections of a survey line, L. The RMS LV_L is compared to the specified surface slope and specified maximum deviation to determine compliance.

-1 This test method is under the jurisdiction of ASTM Committee E06 on Performance of Buildings and is the direct responsibility of Subcommittee E06.21 on Serviceability.
+1This test method is under the jurisdiction of ASTM Committee E06 on Performance of Buildings and is the direct responsibility of Subcommittee E06.21 on Serviceability.

 Current edition approved April 1, 2004.
 Published April 2004.
 Originally approved in 1994.
-Last previous edition approved in 1998 as E 1486 - 98.
+Last previous edition approved in 1998 as E 1486M - 98.